samiralam/rules-compendium/docs/phb/3-character-classes/sorcerer.md

 *Cost: 1 Sorcery Point*

-When you cast a spell, such as [Charm Person](/spells/2618964-charm-person), that can be cast with a higher-level spell slot to target an additional creature, you can spend 1 Sorcery Point to increase the spell’s effective level by 1.
+When you cast a spell, such as [Charm Person](/spells/2618964-charm-person), that can be cast with a higher-level spell slot to target an additional creature, you can spend 1 Sorcery Point to increase the spell's effective level by 1.

 ## Sorcerer Spell List

 This section presents the Sorcerer spell list.
-The spells are organized by spell level and then alphabetized, and each spell’s school of magic is listed.
-In the Special column, *C* means the spell requires Concentration, *R* means it’s a Ritual, and *M* means it requires a specific Material component.
+The spells are organized by spell level and then alphabetized, and each spell's school of magic is listed.
+In the Special column, *C* means the spell requires Concentration, *R* means it's a Ritual, and *M* means it requires a specific Material component.

 ### Cantrips (Level 0 Sorcerer Spells)